Psycojoker/prosopopee/README.md

 # Prosopopee[flex]

-A fork of [Prosopopee](https://github.com/Psycojoker/prosopopee/) with the intention of improving flexibility in site structure and presentation.
+A fork of [Prosopopee](https://github.com/Psycojoker/prosopopee/) with the intention of improving flexibility in site structure and presentation - primarily to allow custom content sections to be added on the root page.

 ---